CSpanias/cspanias.github.io/_posts/2024-01-24-HTB - Analysis.md

 N                       [Status: 200, Size: 418, Words: 11, Lines: 1, Duration: 68ms]
 ```

-- How did we enumerate the `description` field and how we figured out that the password was there?
-- The above works until it hits the `*` --> This is bypassed by scripting a brute-force attack.

 The following [Python script](https://github.com/CSpanias/cspanias.github.io/blob/main/assets/htb/fullpwn/analysis/brute-force.py) is used to brute-force `technician`'s password: